Table of contents

 Monitoring can often be confused with reporting, which is one of the components of monitoring.
 While reporting only refers to the compilation, transfer and distribution of information, monitoring focuses on the collection and analysis, on a regular basis, of the information required for reporting.
 Therefore, monitoring encompasses the planning, designing, selecting of methods and systematic gathering and analysis of the content, while reporting summarizes that content with the purpose of delivering the relevant information.

-IOM defines monitoring as an established practice of internal oversight that provides management with an early indication of progress, or lack thereof, in the achievement of results, in both operational and financial activities.7 Monitoring can take various shapes, vary in the frequency of its conduct and be tailored to a specific context, which is usually dependent on the intervention’s objectives.
-In an IOM intervention, there are four key areas for monitoring: activity monitoring, results monitoring, financial monitoring and risk monitoring.8
+IOM defines monitoring as an established practice of internal oversight that provides management with an early indication of progress, or lack thereof, in the achievement of results, in both operational and financial activities.IOM, 2018b, p.
+2. Monitoring can take various shapes, vary in the frequency of its conduct and be tailored to a specific context, which is usually dependent on the intervention’s objectives.
+In an IOM intervention, there are four key areas for monitoring: activity monitoring, results monitoring, financial monitoring and risk monitoring.Modules 2 and 4 of IOM Project Handbook.
+Further information can be found in chapter 3 of the IOM Monitoring and Evaluation Guidelines.

 Figure 1.2.
 Scope of monitoring – Four key monitoring areas